 Read and listen to developers online

-That’s another advantage of being curious of your field actualities. *Personal anecdote* I was once listening to a podcast about women in technologies, because I’m interested in diversity in IT.
-They were interviewing someone from my country and one of the women, who made a career shift to IT (we were the same age, approximatively as many years of experience in non-tech field, both no tech degree…), openly said her salary in that delivery of the podcast.
+That’s another advantage of being curious of your field news. *Personal anecdote* I was once listening to a podcast about women in technologies, because I’m interested in diversity in IT.
+They were interviewing someone from my country.
+She made a career shift to IT (like me), we were about the same age, approximatively as many years of experience in non-tech field, both no CS degree (I could really compare myself to her!).
+In this interview she openly told her salary, it was golden information for me!

-As soon as someone is open enough to discuss salary, I write it down with some information on the experience of the person, their exact job… Even after a few years of experience, I still find it insightful to know at which rate company hire juniors.
+As soon as someone is open enough to discuss salary, I write it down in my notebook with some information on the experience of the person, their exact job… Even after a few years of experience, I still find it insightful to know at which rate company hire juniors.

 That leads to another good way to get insight about salaries…

 That’s also very culture specific, but in some places it’s taboo to tell what your earn and ask others about it.
-Please, don’t be afraid to talk salaries, in cultures where we don’t discuss salaries openly, it’s way more difficult to dare negotiating.
+Please, don’t be afraid to talk salary!
+In cultures where we don’t discuss salary openly, it’s way more difficult to dare negotiating and get the best of it.

-There’s no use in comparing with others with envy and jealousy, but comparing to understand why you have more or less than someone else if great information!
+There’s no use in comparing with others with envy and jealousy, but comparing to understand why you have more or less than someone else if great information.
 If you don’t want to openly talk salary with colleagues, or even with mates from other companies, you’re only serving the company and you’re doing no good to yourself or to others.
-Sometimes there’s no “why”, and you’ll just discover that you may ask for more.
+Sometimes there’s no explanation to the differences, and you’ll just discover that you may ask for more.
 Totally worth the discussion!

-When you feel at ease with someone in your field, don’t hesitate to raise the topic (just avoid telling your salary to the client-side if you’re working in consultancy, this may cause a lot of drama, no good for you 😅).
+When you feel at ease with someone in your field, don’t hesitate to raise the topic (just avoid telling your salary to the client-side if you’re working in consulting, this may cause a lot of drama, no good for you π ).

 I had the chance to meet three IT people with whom I could discuss it, and even though I couldn’t perfectly match my profile and theirs, it helped me realize a few things about my current salary at that time, some realities of the market (which companies give better pays in my area for example), and it gave me enough confidence to ask for what I thought I deserved… and get it.